renaissance-publishing/renaissance/src/chapters/28-items.md

 (Of course, GMs can apply other appropriate penalties as well; a character cannot choose to carry 500 suits of plate armor in exchange for a -495 penalty to physical checks — which would then be limited to the maximum penalty of -60.)

 ## Common Items by Category

+Here we list some examples items for each cost category.
+Some of these items are common, like tool kits or work animals; others are rare or unique.
+This list is *by no means* exhaustive; GMs and players may of course find countless other diverse items for sale in the Commonwealth's shops, carried by travelers from the Kingdoms of Men or littered on the shores of distant islands.

+Note that we also list *services* here, since *services* are acquired using the same rules (and fall into the same cost categories).

+The mages and artisans of the Commonwealth have a serviceable command of magic; while magical items tend to be rarer and more expensive than non-magical ones, a number of common magical items (and potions) are widely available throughout the Commonwealth.
+While some examples are given here, we will also provide a list of some sample magical items later.

 ### Trivial Items